 “Electronic stability control” is one of the newest technologies that vehicle shoppers should look for.
 If you can afford a car with ESC, safety experts would recommend that you make the investment.

 Imagine you’re driving at 80 mph on the interstate and a piece of debris falls from a truck in front of you.
-You’ll try to swerve out of the way or forcefully apply your brakes to avoid the collision.
-Travelling at such a high rate of speed, the centripetal forces could cause you to lose control of your car, but ESC uses advanced computer systems to apply different amounts of brake to different wheels.
+You’ll try to swerve out of the way or forcefully stomp on your brake pedal to avoid the collision.
+Travelling at such a high rate of speed, the centripetal forces could cause you to lose control of your car and start skidding, but ESC uses advanced computer systems to apply different amounts of brake pedal to different individual wheels, preventing oversteer and keeping the rear wheels in the correct path.
+Speed sensors can tell the safety systems of the car if a wheel is spinning faster than the other, which the system can then cut engine power, apply additional braking, or other ways of controlling the front wheels and rear wheels, steering angle, understeering, wheel spin and helping to keep the car on the road.
 This will help your car maintain traction and direct motion.

 It’s reassuring to know that — if someone causes you to get hurt due to negligence, recklessness or unlawful behaviour — you can pursue a personal injury claim for financial restitution and justice.
 However, ESC and other safety features in cars are helping drivers avoid accidents — no matter who is at fault.
 Maybe one day, if technology gets advanced enough, personal injury claims will be obsolete, but for now, such a future fantasy is beyond our current level of technological capacity.